assist-project/state-machine-bug-finder/ARTIFACT.md

  - models for the DFA-encoded bug patterns after the condensed notation (e.g. 'other') has been resolved (e.g. 'MissingSR_AUTHLanguage.dot');
  - DFA models for the SUT ('sutLanguage.dot') and its intersection with bug patterns, if this intersection is not empty (e.g. 'sutMissingSR_AUTHLanguage.dot');

+On the virtual machine, the CSV summary can be viewed with LibreOffice, e.g.

+    > xdg-open experiments/results/ssh/ssh_summary.csv

+A 'Text Import' LibreOffice window should pop up.
+Press 'OK' to view the summary.

 #  Performing a single bug detection experiment

 Suppose we want to test Dropbear V2020.81, for which a model is present in our models directory ('src/main/resources/models/ssh').
-From within **SMBugFinder**'s directory we first launch Dropbear, having it listen on port 7000.
+From within **SMBugFinder**'s directory we first launch Dropbear, having it listen on port 7001.

     > suts/ssh/dropbear-2020.81/dropbear -p localhost:7001 -F -R -T 100